Do old canon lenses work on digital cameras

 While some older lenses can be used with digital cameras, it is essential to consider the optical performance.
 Digital sensors have different characteristics compared to film, and not all lenses can deliver optimal image quality on digital cameras.

-See also How does a digital camera record light
+See also Best digital camera archives

 Some older lenses may exhibit issues such as reduced sharpness, increased vignetting, or chromatic aberration when used on digital cameras.
 It is recommended to research and read reviews or seek advice from photography forums to understand the performance of specific lenses on digital cameras.